-Graduate Sarah Davie Creates Poster Backdrop Artwork for the new Amazon Series, "As We See It." - cultivated and further developed her skills through the ArtStream Program in Chevy Chase, MD and VisArts in Rockville, MD.
+Graduate Sarah Davie Creates Poster Backdrop Artwork for the new Amazon Series, "As We See It." -Sarah Davie's art talent was developed within the Rockville area; she is a graduate of TLC's The Katherine Thomas School, where her artistic talents were cultivated and further developed her skills through the ArtStream Program in Chevy Chase, MD and VisArts in Rockville, MD.
 Elaine Parks' class at VisArts presented the opportunity for student work to be selected and featured in promotional posters for the Amazon show, "As We See It."
 Sarah was enrolled in Ms. Parks' VisArt VisAbility Art Lab class, an art program for young adults with disabilities.
 Another student from Ms. Parks' class had artwork selected for the show as well.